robinhood/faust/docs/userguide/sensors.rst

 Basics
 ======

-Sensors record information about events in a Faust application as they happen.
+Sensors record information about events occurring in a Faust application as they happen.

-You can define custom sensors to record information that you care about, just add it to the list of application sensors.
-There's also a default sensor called the "monitor" that record the runtime of messages and events as they go through the worker, the latency of publishing messages, the latency of committing Kafka offsets, and so on.
+There's a default sensor called "the monitor" that record the runtime of messages and events as they go through the worker, the latency of publishing messages, the latency of committing Kafka offsets, and so on.

 The web server uses this monitor to present graphs and statistics about your instance, and there's also a versions of the monitor available that forwards statistics to `StatsD`_, and `Datadog`_.

+You can define custom sensors to record the information that you care about, and enable them in the worker.

 .. _`StatsD`: https://github.com/etsy/statsd
 .. _`Datadog`: https://www.datadoghq.com